-In Year 4 of the term of the permit, acoustic sonar surveys of the dredged cuts will be performed to assess whether the structure of the cuts has been retained and whether any sedimentation of the cut floors has occurred over that relatively short term.
+In Year 4 of the term of the permit, acoustic sonar surveys of the dredged cuts made in Year 2 will be performed to assess whether the structure of the cuts has been retained and whether any sedimentation of the cut floors has occurred over that relatively short term.
+Note that topographic studies from prior shell dredging in the Upper Bay showed that the dredge cuts maintain their shape and depth over time, as discussed in Section 4.2.